Like getting arrested, eating a hot dog, or talking about your feelings— you can make dabs the easy way, or one of the many much harder ways.

 Dabs are basically a concentrated extract of dry herb.
 That’s the simplest possible way of explaining it.
 Why would you want to smoke dabs?
 Well, why does anybody do anything?
 It’s better than another thing.

 Dabs are kind of like espresso compared to regular coffee.
-Or Hitler compared to your boss at Target.
 A stronger, more concentrated, more powerful version, derived from the same substance.

 The technique you use to extract the concentrate from the dry herb matter is what determines the type of dab you get.